data-apis/dataframe-api/protocol/design_requirements.md

    interleaved array in NumPy._

-3. Extension dtypes, i.e. a way to extend the set of dtypes that is explicitly support, are out of scope.
+3. Extension dtypes, i.e. a way to extend the set of dtypes that is explicitly supported, are out of scope.

    _Rationale: complex to support, not used enough to justify that complexity._